When “Just Friends” Isn’t Enough, But You Hold On Anyway: Exploring This Concept in Teen Romance

 Here, Chloe pretends not to care that Mordecai might forget about her by the time she becomes a senior.
 But really, even though she doesn’t say it in so many words, that fear likely contributes to her intense desire to hold onto their friendship.

-Because Chloe also loves deeply, she feels a deep connection to Mordecai.
-If you’re into personality typing, Chloe is of the INFJ personality, though this isn’t mentioned in the story.
-And one of the things INFJs are known for is loving deeply.
+Also, because Chloe loves deeply, she feels a deep connection to Mordecai.
+If you’re into personality typing, Chloe is of the INFJ personality type.
+And INFJs are known for loving deeply.

 With love this strong, it can be very hard to pull away, even when the one you love causes you heartache.
 And that’s exactly what Chloe experiences throughout the story.
 While she does sometimes try to get distance from Mordecai, time and time again he finds a way to re-enter her life, and she lets him back in.
 And that means she re-opens herself to the heartache he can cause.